Juniper/terraform-provider-mist/docs/resources/org_rftemplate.md

 page_title: "mist_org_rftemplate Resource - terraform-provider-mist"
 subcategory: "Wi-Fi Assurance"
 description: |-
-  This manages the RF Templates.
+  This resource manages the RF Templates.
   The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites
 ---

 # mist_org_rftemplate (Resource)

-This manages the RF Templates.
+This resource manages the RF Templates.

 The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites